Mjoel54/plant-app/README.md

 ## User Story

-AS a user I should be able to select a plant from the landing page An API call is triggered, data is retrieved on the selected plant and stored in localStorage.
-This action redirects to the app page.
+AS a user I should be able to view plant cards containing useful information An API call is triggered, data is retrieved on the selected plant and stored in localStorage.
+A function retrieves this JSON object from localStorage and populates plant cards.

+As a user I should be able to click between the Home page and the Gardening Advice forum.
+The header contains links to easily navigate between the two pages.

+AS a user I can add plant care tips through the plant cards.
+An input element is dynamically loaded on the plant card which takes user input and saves it to localStorage

-AS a user WHEN I get to the app page I see a header containing game style data The selected plant is retrieved from localStorage
+As a user when I navigate to the Gardening Advice forum I see the tips I have added.
+Data from localStorage is retrieved an populated as cards using JavaScript and Bootstrap CSS.

-AS a user WHEN I get to the app page I see my selected plant and watering options The selected plant is retrieved from localStorage
+AS a user when I return to the Gardening Advice forum I see tips from previous browser sessions.

-AS a user WHEN I am on the app I can water the plant Logic retrieves data from local storage on selected plant, adds water level, saves new water level to local storage and presents a message to the user.

-AS a user WHEN I am on the app page I am presented with information on my selected plant Logic retrieves and displays information on the selected plant from local storage.
+Data persists in localStorage

+## Working with this repo

-## Installation
+### Installation

 1. Clone the repository to your local computer